 - Contact information

-When integrated correctly, your CRM can be one of the most powerful tools your company has.
+But when integrated correctly, your CRM can be one of the most powerful tools your company has.

 Social Media Integration

 Odds are, your customers, clients, and leads are on some form of social media.
 So, it makes sense for your business to show up where they hang out online.
 Not only that, but connecting various social media platforms with your CRM gives you unprecedented insight into what your audience shares, likes, and interacts with.